CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 - The total amount capitalized in sales was $691M in 2 years, with a total of 298 orders containing 2.7K items.
 This corresponds to an average of 6.5 items per order and $8.9K price per item.
 - The average of days since last order is $1.8K .
 - The percentage of cancelled orders is 2.1%.
-- The largest market in terms of revenue was the USA, contributing with $237M in sales and 34% in the share of total selling, where it´s principal city in earnings is San Rafael, with $45M in revenue and 19% in share.
+- The largest market in terms of revenue was the USA, contributing with $237M in sales, 34% in the share of total selling and, where it´s principal city in earnings is San Rafael, with $45M in revenue and 19% in share.
+- The medium size was the most substancial dealsize in terms of sales, totaling $432M in returns, 62% in selling share and 49% of items sold.
 - The most requested product line was the classic model, representing $432M in sales and 62% in selling percentage.
-- November is the top month of the year in terms of sales and requests, totailling $77M in revenue in the year of 2018 and 21% in share of the year.
+- November is the top month of the year in terms of sales and requests, totailing $77M in revenue in the year of 2018 and 21% in share of the year.
 - The first week of the month is usually the one with most vending, counting 30% in revenue.
 - The top client is Euro Shopping Channel, summing $62M in terms of gain and 42% in percentage.
+- Product code top
+-

 ## Conclusion